Anskiere1974/JasmineFeedreader/README.md

 In this Udacity project you help a "fictional" company with a new project and Jasmine testing.
 Their coders left the company in a hurry and now they need help with Jasmine testing a new feed reader project.
 You can find the original project at [https://github.com/udacity/frontend-nanodegree-feedreader](https://github.com/udacity/frontend-nanodegree-feedreader).
 This project is part of Udacity's [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

-## Viewing the project

-You can find a demo of my project at

 ## Download the project

-* You can clone the repository at or
+* You can clone the repository at [https://github.com/Anskiere1974/JasmineFeedreader](https://github.com/Anskiere1974/JasmineFeedreader) or
 * Click the `Download Zip`Button
 * After downloading open `index.html` to view the project.